dfeneyrou/palanteer/README.md

 </details>

-The execution of this script (on Linux) gives the following output:
+The execution of this script gives the following output:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 > time ./remoteScript.py example